MSc Crime and Justice

-The MSc Crime and Justice course welcomes international applicants and requires an English level of IELTS 6.5 or equivalent.
+The course welcomes international applicants and requires an English level of IELTS 6.0 with a minimum of 5.5 in each component or equivalent.

 The MSc Crime and Justice will provide you with the knowledge and skills to pursue or progress a career in the criminal justice system, the key agencies being: the police, courts, prison, probation services and youth offending services.
 You could also choose a career in government organisations such as the Home Office, Ministry of Justice, Welsh Government and local authorities.